 Quick sale offers

-The discount is often around 20% and can be as much as 35% below the market value of the property.
+The discount is often around 20%, but can be as much as 35% below the market value of the property.

-Fraud in false sale prices
+False sale prices

 How to protect yourself